Matheus2212/Matheus2212/README.md

 I took part into manny other projects, but most of it I'm not allowed to list here.
 I hope the above is suficient for you to decide if I am or not a good choice/fit for the job.

-Thank for reading this far!
+Thank you for reading this far!

 Take care!